-A WARNING: It is imperitive that the battery is correctly secured as any movement could cause wear to the casing and cause electrolyte to leak.
+⚠ WARNING: It is imperitive that the battery is correctly secured as any movement could cause wear to the casing and cause electrolyte to leak.

-A WARNING: For your own safety do not store anything other than the leisure battery in the battery compartment under the driver's seat.
+⚠ WARNING: For your own safety do not store anything other than the leisure battery in the battery compartment under the rear travelling seat.